dp2305/intro-to-prog-game/Issues List.md

 4. Using items in different orders caused errors due to items shifting around in the inventory
 	- Discovered by Dutt
 	- Fixed by implementing a more reliable method for handling item
-5. Items found during a search weren't added to the backpack, making them unusuable
+5. Items found during a search weren't added to the backpack, making them unusable
 	- Discovered by Dutt
 	- Fixed by ensuring searched items are added to the backpack after the player searches for them
 6. Player damage output was doubled due to damage being added twice during combat